 Doctors and nurses in the NICU rely on certain milestones to determine when a preemie is nearing the end of his or her stay in the hospital.
-Each individual situation is different, of course, but for the most part, there are three things in particular that doctors and nurses want for a baby before she can leave the NICU.
+Each individual situation is different, of course, but for the most part, there are three things in particular that doctors and nurses want for a baby before they can leave the NICU.

-- The baby can breast or bottle-feed on her own: The American Academy of Pediatrics reports that a baby shouldn’t be released from the NICU until he or she has either successfully breastfed or bottle-fed two times (or more).
+- The baby can breast or bottle-feed on their own: The American Academy of Pediatrics reports that a baby shouldn’t be released from the NICU until he or she has either successfully breastfed or bottle-fed two times (or more).
 Since preemies are often born before their digestive systems are fully developed, it can take some time to get to this point.

-- The baby can keep him or herself warm: It’s important for a baby to be able to maintain her body temperature for at least 24 to 48 hours without the use of an incubator.
+- The baby can keep him or herself warm: It’s important for a baby to be able to maintain their body temperature for at least 24 to 48 hours without the use of an incubator.

 - Healthy vital signs: A baby needs to have a normal body temperature and heartbeat.